Trek 4300 Mountain Bike: A Rider’s Guide – 2025 Update

 The goal was for me to restart my passion for riding bikes, and for him to get into cycling.
 I remember walking into a Ski Barn (not sure why) to get the Trek 4300.
 The price was about $400.
 It was nighttime when I arrived home with my brand new bike.

-The next day after work was when I took my bike out for my first ride around my neighborhood.
+The next day, after work, I took my bike out for my first ride around my neighborhood.
 The familiar feeling of wind on my face and the nostalgia of freedom brought back memories of my younger days.
 Little did I know this would be the beginning of a lifelong obsession with anything cycling.

 My next step was to challenge myself more and hit the trails near my house.
 I have two types of trails – a hard-packed gravel trail that runs along the river/ stream for almost the entire state of New Jersey.
 This is mostly a flat bike path.